mozillascience/study-group-orientation/README.md

 Finally, if you have a question or problem, you can reach out to **Zannah Marsh, Mozilla's Learning Strategist, or Aurelia Moser, Mozilla's Community Lead**.
 The best way to do this is **file a GitHub issue** in this Orientation Repo, or in the Study Group repo, or ping us on the Gitter Chat.
 (If you're not familiar with GitHub, dont' worry!
 You'll learn a lot more about GitHub in Section 3 of this training!)

-## Help US grow and improve this book!
+## Help us grow and improve this book!
 Check out the "issues" tab, above, to see what you can do to improve or add to these materials.
 We'd love your help!